mnieber/skandha/README.md

 1. They can be reused in any container, regardless of what data-type is stored in the container.
 This means that selection, filtering and drag-and-drop work the same everywhere in the application.
 2. They allow you to capture the interaction between behaviours in reusable functions.
 3. They allow you to handle user-interaction in UI components in a uniform way.
-All UI components that receive a selection facet will use the same interface to make a selection (and in theory the component can remain agnostic of the data-type of the selected items).
+All UI components that receive a selection facet will use the same interface to make a selection (and in theory the component can remain agnostic of how selection works, or even of the type of items that are being selected).

 ## Links